bradfrost/atomic-design/chapter-3.md

 Now let's move up to more complex organisms like the website's header, which looks a little something like this:

-{% include figure.html src="../images/content/organism-timeinc-header.png" caption="The website header consists of a logo atom, primary navigation molecule, and a search form molecule.</a>" %}
+{% include figure.html src="../images/content/organism-timeinc-header.png" caption="The website header consists of a logo atom, primary navigation molecule, and a search form molecule." %}

 When we crack open the hood to look at the header's markup in Pattern Lab, we see the following: